US outlines plan for long-term baby formula imports - The Boston Globe

 “Manufacturers from around the world have demonstrated their commitment to helping bolster US supply and, in turn, we are committed to continuing these flexibilities for their products to safely remain on the market,” FDA Commissioner Robert Califf said in a statement.

-The policy allowing importation was set to expire in November, but the FDA said it would be extended to January, after which companies can ask to stay on the market longer.
+The policy allowing importation was set to expire in November, but the FDA said it would be extended to January, after which companies can ask to stay in the market longer.

-Foreign formula companies seeking to remain in the US must meet specific thresholds for 30 nutrients and undergo manufacturing inspections by FDA staff, among other steps.
+Foreign formula companies seeking to remain in the United States must meet specific thresholds for 30 nutrients and undergo manufacturing inspections by FDA staff, among other steps.

 Earlier this month the FDA formally acknowledged several shortcomings in its response to the shortage, including outdated information technology systems and inadequate training among its food facility inspectors.